OpenTPCast/Docs/guides/UPGRADE.md

 This upgrade requires opening up your TPCast power box to remove and flash the internal MicroSD card with an OpenTPCast image.
 We do not recommend performing this upgrade without [backing up the MicroSD card of your TPCast power box](SDCARD.md) to ensure that your TPCast device can be restored back to factory settings in the event of software compatibility issues during or after the upgrade.

-If the upgrade fails and leaves your TPCast device inoperable, please refer to [Unbricking](UNBRICKING.md) for more information on how to restore your device to its original factory state.
+If the upgrade fails and leaves your TPCast device inoperable, please refer to the Restore section of [Backing Up & Restoring A TPCast Power Box MicroSD Card](SDCARD.md) for more information on how to restore your backed up TPCast MicroSD card image to its original factory state.

 ## Known Issues
 - The HTC Vive camera currently does not function correctly with VirtualHere.